Safe Candle Containers for Candle Making: What Avoid and What to Use

 It all comes down to heat resistance.

-No matter how you look at it, a burning candle should never be left unattended.
-And we should always do our part to prevent these issues from happening by selecting appropriate candle containers and the right wick size.
+We should ALWAYS do our part to prevent these issues from happening by never leaving a burning candle unattended and selecting appropriate candle containers with the correct wick size.

 The BEST Safe Candle Containers